padilha/de-zoomcamp/week5/README.md

 ## [DE Zoomcamp 5.4.3 - Joins in Spark](https://www.youtube.com/watch?v=lu7TrqAWuH4&list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb)

 In this lesson, we are going to join the yellow and green taxi tables (see [07_groupby_join.ipynb](./07_groupby_join.ipynb)).
 Both tables are groupped by hour and zone.
-Now, we want to join them into one table, as in the drawing below by the instructor (Alexey Grigorev), where the yellow columns are the ones that we are going to join on (hour and zone), producing a wider table.
+Now, we want to join them into one table, as in the drawing below, where the yellow columns are the ones that we are going to join on (hour and zone), producing a wider table.

 ![](./img/join1.png)